338th Combat Crew Training Squadron: Training unit

+On 1 April 1974, SAC established the 4018th Combat Crew Training Squadron at Carswell Air Force Base, Texas as a training unit for Boeing B-52D Stratofortresses and assigned it to the 7th Bombardment Wing.
+With the entry of the Rockwell B-1 Lancer into the inventory and the phase out of older model B-52s, in March 1985, the squadron moved to Dyess Air Force Base, Texas to become the crew training unit for the "Bone", and was reassigned to the 96th Bombardment Wing.
+The 4018th was the first squadron to operate the B-1.

+The 338th squadron was redesignated the 338th Strategic Bomber Training Squadron and activated at Dyess, assuming the personnel and equipment of the 4018th Squadron on 1 July 1986, when SAC replaced its Major Command controlled crew training units with Air Force controlled units.
+Little less than a year later, the squadron became the 338th Combat Crew Training Squadron.

-On September 28, 1987, a squadron B-1B Lancer 84-52 suffered a bird strike during a Radar Bomb Scoring training mission to the Strategic Training Range Complex serviced by the La Junta, Colorado radar bomb scoring site.
-An American White Pelican struck the Rockwell B-1 Lancer traveling at 600 ft and about 645 mph with 6 military aboard, and the damage caused a fire.
+On September 28, 1987, a squadron B-1B suffered a bird strike during a radar bomb scoring training mission to the strategic training range complex serviced by the La Junta, Colorado radar bomb scoring site.
+An American white pelican struck the Lancer traveling at 600 ft and about 645 mph with 6 military aboard, and the strike caused a fire.
 The instructor pilot took control and flew the B-1B to 3,500 ft after which the crash occurred.

-The copilot's ejection seat failed and two others in jump seats were unable to successfully bail out, killing Maj.
-James T. Acklin (instructor pilot, age 37), 1st Lt.
-Ricky M. Bean (student pilot, 27), and Maj.
-Wayne D. Whitlock (instructor defensive systems officer, 39).
-The student defensive systems officer, student aircraft commander, and instructor offensive systems officer successfully ejected and were treated for minor injuries at the USAF Academy hospital.
-A 5000 ft low-level restriction was temporarily enacted, and modifications to increase the aircraft design from 6 pounds to withstand a 10-pound strike were complete by December 1988.
+The copilot's ejection seat failed and two others in jump seats were unable to successfully bail out, killing the instructor pilot, student pilot, and instructor defensive systems officer.
+Theremaining crew successfully ejected and were treated for minor injuries at the USAF Academy Hospital.
+Modifications to increase the B-1 design to withstand a 10-pound strike were complete by December 1988.

 The squadron was inactivated in October 1993 along with the 96th Bomb Wing, which was replaced at Dyess by the 7th Bomb Wing.
-The 7th moved to Dyess from Carswell Air Force Base, Texas without personnel or equipment.
-In this reflagging of units, the 338th's equipment and personnel were transferred to the 337th Bomb Squadron.
+The 7th moved to Dyess from Carswell Air Force Base without personnel or equipment.
+The 338th's equipment and personnel were transferred to the 337th Bomb Squadron.